Terry Corbell, The Biz Coach

 What were they thinking?
 Why aren’t such companies aware of the implications of the Digital Age and the economy?

 Apparently, executives need to spend some time in sales with customers.
-Companies need to think 1930s for business success.
-Consumer attitudes are changing.
+They need to think 1930s’ values for business success.
+Consumer attitudes have been reverting back to where they were several decades ago.

 Add social media to the mix and the companies face a firestorm.
 Not only is it a waste of corporate time and money, such naiveté leads to a dilution of their brands and weakening of sales.